Learning an Inventory Control Policy with General Inventory Arrival Dynamics: Mathematical Formulation and Methodology

 The model is trained to minimize log-likelihood of the forecasted distribution.
 See \Cref{sec:genqot} for a complete description of the model and training objective.
 It is worth emphasizing that modeling arrivals directly allows us to treat $f_p$ as part of the forecast of the arrivals process, which will be advantageous in \Cref{sec:method-sim} when we describe how to make the simulator differentiable.

 \Cref{fig:rl_qot_sample_paths} shows a set of sample paths generated from our Gen-QOT model alongside a set of real order-quantity normalized inventory arrivals.

 A natural question then arises: how should one measure the quality of the generated sample paths?
 The simplest thing would be to compare against other methods for forecasting vendor lead times (this will be referred to as {\bf Criterion 1}).
-In addition, we might want to check that the generated paths satisfy several desirable properties that we anticipate may be relevant to the inventory control problem: \begin{enumerate} \item {\bf Criterion 2} -- Does Gen-QOT predict the right amount of cumulative inventory $l$ weeks after an order is placed? \item {\bf Criterion 3} -- Does Gen-QOT predict receiving zero inventory for the correct orders? \item {\bf Criterion 4} -- Does Gen-QOT predict correctly whether there is an arrival in the first week after an order is placed? \end{enumerate} Accordingly, we propose four methods for evaluating the quality of the dynamics model: \begin{enumerate} \item {\bf Criterion 1} -- Obtain the empirical distribution predicted by Gen-QOT and evaluate against with standard accuracy metrics such as CRPS and quantile loss. \item {\bf Criterion 2} -- Regress the actual cumulative fill rate on the mean predicted cumulative fill rate for each week. \item {\bf Criterion 3 and 4} -- Generate sequences and use as a classifier, then construct a classifier calibration plots for generated sequences. \end{enumerate} In \Cref{sec:eval-dynamics} we fit the Gen-QOT model to historic data and perform evaluations against the 4 criterion listed above.
+In addition, we might want to check that the generated paths satisfy several desirable properties that we anticipate may be relevant to the inventory control problem: \begin{enumerate} \item {\bf Criterion 2} -- Does Gen-QOT predict the right amount of cumulative inventory $l$ weeks after an order is placed? \item {\bf Criterion 3} -- Does Gen-QOT predict receiving zero inventory for the correct orders? \item {\bf Criterion 4} -- Does Gen-QOT predict correctly whether there is an arrival in the first week after an order is placed? \item {\bf Criterion 5} -- Does Gen-QOT predict correctly the time by which the order fully arrives? \end{enumerate} Accordingly, we propose five methods for evaluating the quality of the dynamics model: \begin{enumerate} \item {\bf Criterion 1} -- Obtain the empirical distribution predicted by Gen-QOT and evaluate against with standard accuracy metrics such as CRPS and quantile loss. \item {\bf Criterion 2} -- Regress the actual cumulative inventory received on the mean predicted cumulative inventory received for each week. \item {\bf Criterion 3 and 4} -- Generate sequences and use as a classifier, then construct a classifier calibration plots for generated sequences. \item {\bf Criterion 5} -- Generate sequences and use them to generate probabilistic forecasts of the arrival time of the full order, then compute the calibration. \end{enumerate} In \Cref{sec:eval-dynamics} we fit the Gen-QOT model to historic data and perform evaluations against the five criterion listed above.